Interview Scheduling Agent

 Frequently Asked Questions

-How does EU AI Act 2024/1689 Annex III(4)(a) HR-Recruitment High-Risk classification apply to interview scheduling AI and what are the conformity assessment plus FRIA plus deployer obligations?
+How does the EU AI Act Annex III(4)(a) high-risk classification apply to interview scheduling AI, and what are the conformity, FRIA and deployer obligations?

-How does NYC Local Law 144 of 2021 AEDT bias audit operate alongside Mobley v.
-Workday plus EEOC Strategic Enforcement Plan plus Illinois HB 645 plus Maryland HB 1202 across US jurisdictions?
+How does NYC Local Law 144 of 2021 work alongside Mobley v.
+Workday, the EEOC Strategic Enforcement Plan, Illinois HB 645 and Maryland HB 1202 across US jurisdictions?

-How does ADA Title I reasonable accommodation plus UK Equality Act 2010 reasonable adjustment plus EU European Accessibility Act 2019/882 plus WCAG 2.1 AA work for interview scheduling with interactive process and accommodation request workflow?
+How do ADA Title I, the UK Equality Act reasonable-adjustment duty, the EU European Accessibility Act and WCAG 2.1 AA work for interview scheduling and the accommodation-request workflow?

-How does GDPR Article 22 prohibition fully automated decision-making plus Article 35 DPIA plus EU AI Act Article 27 FRIA apply to interview scheduling with multi-calendar conflict resolution AI?
+How do the GDPR Article 22 prohibition, the Article 35 DPIA and the EU AI Act Article 27 FRIA apply to interview scheduling with multi-calendar conflict-resolution AI?

-How does EEOC Forbidden Questions Filter plus Title VII plus ADEA plus ADA pre-employment medical inquiry restrictions plus UK Equality Act 2010 Section 60 work in interviewer briefing automation?
+How do the EEOC forbidden-questions filter, the Title VII, ADEA and ADA pre-employment medical-inquiry restrictions and UK Equality Act Section 60 work in interviewer-briefing automation?

 How does the Interview Scheduling Agent differ from the Candidate Screening Agent and Executive Recruiting Agent and HR Document Management Agent and Audit Compliance Agent?